Road America Speeds Response to Roadside Emergencies with Mobility Solution

 Setting the Standard for Customized Assistance

 Road America provides roadside assistance solutions to client companies, such as vehicle manufacturers, car clubs and insurance and fleet companies, who offer the services to customers and members as a way to add value to their own business.
-Road America specializes in assisting owners of high-end automobiles, motorcycles and RV’s, which often need special equipment for vehicle towing.
+Road America specializes in assisting owners of high-end automobiles, motorcycles, commercial and intermodal trucks, and RVs, which often need special equipment for vehicle towing.
 The company sets high standards for service providers, who must meet a thorough list of requirements.

 Safety is impacted by the speed and accuracy of rescuing that customer and getting them off the side of the road.”

 “We’re working with the largest industries and the largest companies within those industries, that have millions of customers that they’re trying to retain and build value with,” said Dennis Fantis, President.
 Road America’s services are often tied to new vehicle purchases, insurance policies and other benefits packages.
 The company serves a range of industries including financial, manufacturing, insurance and telecommunications.